Hobart and William Smith Colleges

-Hobart and William Smith Colleges are private liberal arts colleges in Geneva, New York.
-They trace their origins to Geneva Academy established in 1797.
-Students can choose from 45 majors and 68 minors with degrees in Bachelor of Arts, Bachelor of Science, Master of Arts in Teaching, Master of Science in Management, and Master of Arts in Higher Education Leadership.
-The colleges have graduated 35 Fulbright Scholars, 3 Rhodes Scholars, and numerous Marshall Scholars, Rangel Fellows, Truman Scholars, Emmy, and Pulitzer awardees as well as United States senators, House representatives, and a United States Supreme Court justice.
-Hobart and William Smith Colleges is a member of the New York Six Liberal Arts Consortium, an association of highly selective liberal arts colleges.
-It is frequently ranked among the top 100 liberal arts colleges in the United States.
+Hobart and William Smith Colleges is a private liberal arts college in Geneva, New York.
+It traces its origins to Geneva Academy established in 1797.
+Students can choose from over 70 areas of study with degrees in Bachelor of Arts, Bachelor of Science, Master of Arts in Teaching, Master of Science in Management, and Master of Arts in Higher Education Leadership.